jdede/inet-showcases/docs/wireless/crosstalk/index.md

 This case is demonstrated by two example simulations.
 In the first one, the hosts are using one scalar radio medium, and in the second one each pair of hosts is on a different radio medium.
 -->

 In the first configuration, the hosts use the same radio medium module.
-The simulation can be run by choosing the `somethingTODO` configuration from the ini file.
+The simulation can be run by choosing the `IndependentFrequencyBandsOneScalarRadioMediumModule` configuration from the ini file.
 The video below shows the hosts communicating:

 <video autoplay loop controls src="independent2.mp4" onclick="this.paused ? this.play() : this.pause();"></video>
 <!--internal video recoding, animation speed none, playback speed 0.59, zoom 1.69, display message name and message class off, run until #159-->